An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 For a more detailed discussion of the different types of antibiotics, see the "Antibiotic Classes" section below.

-Joint guidelines issued in 2007 by the IDSA/ATS recommend that mild CAP in otherwise healthy people who have not taken antibiotics in the past 3 months be treated with an oral macrolide antibiotic (such as azithromycin, clarithromycin, or erythromycin).
-If the person lives in an area with high S pneumoniae resistance to macrolides alternative antibiotic therapy should be considered.
+Joint guidelines issued in 2019 by the IDSA/ATS recommend that mild CAP in otherwise healthy people be treated with amoxicillin or doxycycline.
+If the person lives in an area with low S pneumoniae resistance to macrolides, a macrolide antibiotic therapy (such as azithromycin or clarithromycin) may also be considered.

 The British Thoracic Society recommends amoxicillin, doxycycline, or clarithromycin as alternatives.

 Many people with heart disease, kidney disease, diabetes, or other coexisting conditions may still be treated as outpatients.

 People with coexisting conditions should be given a macrolide plus a beta-lactam (amoxicillin/clavulanate or a cephalosporin) or a fluoroquinolone as monotherapy.
 Doxycycline can be given as an alternative to a macrolide.
 Current recommendations call for at least 5 days of antibiotic therapy.
 People should have no fever for at least 48 hours and no more than one sign of continuing severe illness before discontinuing antibiotics.